oicleevan/the-deeps/README.md

 ## how to play

 You can download the `adventure_linux` file from [the release section](https://github.com/oicleevan/text-dungeon-adventure/releases/).
-Make it executable with `chmod +x adventure_linux`.
+Make it executable with `chmod +x ./adventure_linux`.

 You can then launch it from a terminal with `./adventure_linux`.
 (Pre-release candidates do not include a binary, you must compile from source.)